Agentic systems interpret underspecified instructions

 The two phenomena create different challenges for testing and debugging.

 Testing: Execution indeterminism means you can't rely on assertion equality for LLM outputs — you need to run the same input multiple times and check that outputs fall within acceptable bounds.
 In practice this looks more like sampling and checking invariants than formal hypothesis testing, but the principle holds: you're characterising a distribution, not verifying a point.
-Semantic underspecification means you also need to verify that the space of valid interpretations is acceptable, not just that individual outputs look right.
-Every piece you constrain becomes traditionally testable — because you've committed to one interpretation in a precise language.
+Semantic underspecification adds a second obligation: verify that the space of valid interpretations is acceptable, not just that individual outputs look right.
+Every piece you constrain escapes both obligations and becomes traditionally testable — because you've committed to one interpretation in a precise language.

 Debugging: the two phenomena suggest different fixes — retry for indeterminism failures, rewrite the spec for underspecification failures.
 Mistaking one for the other wastes effort.
 See LLM debugging starts with retry-versus-rewrite triage.